Stan David

-Stanley Chaunce David (born on February 17, 1962) is a former American football player for the Buffalo Bills of the National Football League (NFL).
-He was drafted in the seventh round (182nd pick overall) of the 1984 NFL Draft.
+Stanley Chaunce David (born on February 17, 1962) is an American former professional football player who was a linebacker for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders and was selected in the seventh round of the 1984 NFL draft with the 182nd pick overall pick.

 David graduated from Tucumcari High School in Tucumcari, New Mexico.
 Collegiately, he was a safety for the Texas Tech Red Raiders.
 He appears as number 48 on Sports Illustrated 's list of "The 50 Greatest New Mexico Sports Figures".

-Currently, David is the city manager of Denver City, Texas.
+David became the city manager of Denver City, Texas.